CraftAndCode/digital-input/README.md

 ## Step 8 @showHint
 ### A door alarm
-Now we can know when Micro:bit pin receives signal and when the circuit breaks and the signal is interrupted.
-Let's use it to make a simple door alarm!
+Now we can know when the Micro:bit pin receives a signal and when the circuit is broken and the signal is interrupted.
+Let's use this knowledge to make a simple door alarm!

-When the circuit between the ``0`` and ``3V`` pins breaks, a sound alarm trns on.
-Think of a way to attach the device to your doorframe so that the circuit breaks when the door is opened!
+When the circuit between the ``0`` and ``3V`` pins is broken, an audible alarm turns on.
+Think of a way to attach the device to your doorframe so that the circuit is broken when the door is opened!

 ```blocks
 basic.forever(function () {